ibistic/nswag-extensions/README.md

 ApiVersionQueryStringProcessor has been built to support query string versioning, which is the default versioning mode in Web API 2, i.e. /api/helloworld?api-version=1.0.

-The way to use it is just to specify the new processor when the Open API specification is gonna be created.
-There are several ways to create that specification, by command line would be:
+The way to use it is just to specify the new processor when the Open API specification is created.
+There are several ways to create that specification, e.g using command line:

 nswag webapi2openapi
 /operationprocessors:Ibistic.Public.NSwag.Extensions:Ibistic.Public.NSwag.Extensions.ApiVersionQueryStringProcessor